 I used the same type of foam that I used previously in my old laptop sleeve, and cut a piece the size of the back section of the bag.
 I slid it in through the side I left open, up until it was snug.

-Here is a close-up of all the layers pinned together.
-The bit of toile showing through is the lining on the interior divider.
+In the close-up of all the layers pinned together, you can see a bit of toile showing through.
+This is the lining on the interior divider.
 I used upholstery thread for these main seams, so that it would be strong.
 I just caught a small amount of each layer of canvas with my needle as I stitched.

-Here is a close-up of the finished seam.
-You will most definitely need a good thimble for this!
+You will need a good thimble for this!